KingRoss78/Organiser/README.md

 The list only shows up on server once `dotnet run` is triggered.

 ###Calculator
 The javaScript file uses a class as a template for the instance of Calculator seen on the HTML page.
+Note: Sometimes, the divide symbol results in an `Ã·` and this appears to be due to a character encoding issue.

 ###To Do List
 This list uses `localStorage` to store tasks input by the user.
 The user can then add a priority between 1 - 4, and change tasks after they have been added to the list.